xiota/geany-preview/docs/CQA.md

 > Is there a dark theme?

 The default `css` files has @media rules that are intended to automatically apply a dark theme when the desktop environment is set to a dark theme.
-If detection fails, or you need to customize the appearance further, you can change the `extra_css` option in the config file.
+When switching between light and dark themes, detection may fail until logging out and back into the desktop.
+If detection still fails, or you need to customize the appearance further, you can change the `extra_css` option in the config file.
 ```
 extra_css=dark.css
 ```